 Why National Health Education Week is Important

 The more we know about our health the better we can take care of ourselves.
-National Health Education Week promotes deeper understanding of our health issues — and encourages us to rely on health care educators to stay informed about how to maintain good health.
+National Health Education Week promotes deeper understanding of our health issues and encourages us to rely on health care educators to stay informed.

 National Health Education Week reminds us of the importance of health care educators and the contribution they make to the health of our communities.
-Health care educators share critical knowledge that can help us live better lives.
+Educators share critical knowledge that can help us live healthier lives.

 This national event provides opportunities for citizens to get involved in promoting good health.
 Each day of the week focuses on a different theme, such as gun violence, or the impact of inequality on individual health.